-Aegon Nederland N.V. (hereafter: Aegon Nederland) is the holding company of Aegon Levensverzekering N.V. (hereafter: Aegon Levensverzekering) and several other companies, such as Aegon Schadeverzekering N.V., Aegon Spaarkas N.V. and Aegon Bank N.V., which together form the Aegon Nederland-group.
+Aegon Nederland N.V. (hereafter: Aegon Nederland) is the holding company of Aegon Levensverzekering N.V. (hereafter: Aegon Levensverzekering) and several other companies, such as Aegon Schadeverzekering N.V., Aegon Spaarkas N.V. and Aegon Bank N.V., which together form Aegon Nederland.
 Aegon Levensverzekering is the main life insurance carrier for the Aegon Group of companies in The Netherlands.